tencentyun/intlcloud-documents/product/存储/对象存储 4.0/产品简介/更新公告_intl.md

 > **Notes:**
 > - Features, examples and other documents on the official website will sync with new console interface.
-> - New features only in new console.
-No new feature release in old console.
+> - New features will not be available in the old console, but only in the new console.

 ## 5/24/2018 Update
 ### Price cut in Chengdu and Chongqing